Skip to content

 Alternative Terminology for Spectrolite

 Spectrolite stands out in the gem world as a trademarked name assigned to the Finnish variant of labradorite, with no other official designation.
-While sometimes mistakenly used to describe any type of labradorite with vibrant colouring, spectrolite, in strict terms, refers solely to the Finnish subtype.
-Though spectrolite is regarded by experts as a labradorite, naming it so does not diminish its uniqueness.
+While sometimes mistakenly used to describe any labradorite with vibrant colouring, spectrolite, in strict terms, refers solely to the Finnish subtype.
+Due to its play of colours and mineral composition, it is also known as a rainbow moonstone.
+Though experts regard spectrolite as a labradorite, naming it so does not diminish its uniqueness.

 • Spectrolite: The trade name for the exclusive Finnish variant of labradorite.